bomeara/yearn/README.md

 # yearn

-Sometimes you just yearn for a package to use.
-You feel guilty about this, but just want to load it with `library()` if you have it, install it from CRAN or Bioconductor if you don't have it on your computer, and heck, check on GitHub to see if it's there if you can't find it elsewhere.
-And then pull it in with a `library()` call.
-If you're in this sort of mood, you probably don't care about case: is it `phangorn` or `Phangorn` or 'phangoRn` -- you might even be willing to tolerate a letter or two off (though not by default).
+Sometimes you just yearn for a package you need to use.
+You feel guilty about this, but just want to load it with `library()` and have it just work -- and if you don't have the package installed already, simply have the script install it first without having to figure out if it's on CRAN, Bioconductor, or GitHub, etc. If you're in this sort of mood, you probably don't care about case: is it `phangorn` or `Phangorn` or 'phangoRn` -- you might even be willing to tolerate a letter or two off (though not by default).

 This is sloppy.
-You should know what packages you need, install them, consider keeping track of versions with `packrat` or similar.
-But for a quick and dirty analysis, or when facing a classroom of angry students who are trying to pull in packages for a class exercise, this can be handy.
+You should know what packages you need, install them, consider keeping track of versions with [packrat](https://rstudio.github.io/packrat/) or similar.
+But for a quick and dirty analysis, or when facing a classroom of angry students who are trying to pull in packages for a class exercise, this can be handy ("Download these from CRAN; go to Bioconductor for this; then get this new package that's only on GitHub -- no, it's `install_github()` not `install.github()`, but, yeah, `install.packages()` -- wait, where are you going, class?").
 So, to do this,

 ```
 devtools::install_github("bomeara/yearn")